sharonmariafrancisart-star/retail-sales-profitability-analysis/README.md

 ## Business Recommendations

+## Business Recommendations

-- Reduce excessive discounting to improve profit margins
+- Reduce excessive discounting, as higher discounts are linked to lower profitability
-- Focus on high-performing sub-categories such as Phones and Chairs
+- Focus on strong-performing sub-categories like Phones and Chairs
-- Investigate and optimize loss-making products
+- Investigate products that generate high sales but low or negative profit
-- Strengthen performance in underperforming regions like Central
+- Improve performance in weaker regions such as Central
-- Leverage the Consumer segment for targeted growth strategies
+- Target the Consumer segment for growth opportunities